Sevelantis/spring-health-app-vulnerabilities/README.md

 University of Aveiro.
 Project in Security Information and Organization, groups of 4.

 # Purpose
-The purpose of this project was to write two versions of the same Health Services Application - with and without vulnerabilities.
+The purpose of this project was to design and implement two versions of the same Health Services Application - with and without vulnerabilities.
 Attack vector analysis allowed the project team to identify and assess 6 CWEs and remove them in the updated version of the application.

 # Key takeaways
 It is important to take security aspects into consideration during the team's software development lifecycle.